THE EMPTY MIDDLE OF THE CONSCIOUSNESS REVOLUTION

 “Be part of an Extended Family – however heartful and conscious – no thank you!
 I don´t want to be restricted - I want to be able to do whatever I want, whenever I want!
 I don´t want to live subject to agreements on moral standards, or values, or customs or norms!
 I don´t want to be tied down – I want to be free!

 “It´s difficult enough to commit to one person!
-You think they´re the right person for you – then you realize they´re not!
+You think they´re the right person for you – then you realise they´re not!
 How can I commit to twenty people?!
 That´s ridiculous!”

 “Like so many others, I come from a dysfunctional family.
 I´m not going to enter another family!
 I´ve had enough experience of family, thank you very much!”